top of page

 How it Helps: Reduces the emotional intensity of memories, supporting children to move forward without being overwhelmed by past experiences.

-Applications: Trauma, post-traumatic stress disorder (PTSD), anxiety
+Supports: Trauma, post-traumatic stress disorder (PTSD), anxiety

 E/RP is a highly effective technique for managing anxiety-related conditions, including obsessive-compulsive disorder (OCD).
 It involves gradually exposing the child to feared situations or thoughts while preventing the associated compulsive behaviours.